h5law/h5law/README.md

   1. Writing CHIP-8 Emulator
   1. Multi-threaded IRC chat client
   1. Write a FUSE FS
+  1. A SSG in C using HTMX static pages rendered from markdown
   1. Write a Password Manager with 2FA code support

 - ❓ Something most people don't know about me?
 I'm actually the zodiac killer 😄